StephenHarrington/ethereum/README.md

 ***Notice that the "peerNode_1" identity is displayed on the main host console.***

-Share the genesis.json and the encode string with others to create a private ethereum netowrk.
+Share the genesis.json and the encode string with others to create a private ethereum network.